fivetran/dbt_github/README.md

 This package models GitHub data from [Fivetran's connector](https://fivetran.com/docs/applications/github).
 It uses data in the format described by [this ERD](https://docs.google.com/presentation/d/1lx6ez7-x-s-n2JCnCi3SjG4XMmx9ysNUvaNCaWc3I_I/edit).

 This package enables you to better understand your GitHub issues and pull requests.
 The main focus is to enhance these two core objects with commonly used metrics.
-Additonally, the metrics tables allow you to better understand your team's velocity over time.
+Additionally, the metrics tables allow you to better understand your team's velocity over time.
 These metrics are available on a daily, weekly, monthly and quarterly level.

 ## Models